angular/angular/aio/content/guide/ivy.md

 Ivy applications can be built with libraries that were created with the View Engine compiler.
 This compatibility is provided by a tool known as the Angular compatibility compiler (`ngcc`).
-CLI commands run `ngcc` as needed performing an Angular build.
+CLI commands run `ngcc` as needed when performing an Angular build.

 {@a speeding-up-ngcc-compilation}
 ### Speeding up ngcc compilation